raqeebanjum/SCS-Excel-Extractor/README.md

      ./start.sh
      ```

+   - The script will automatically:
+     - Check if Docker is running
+     - Check if Ollama is running
+     - Install required AI model needed (will take a few minutes)
-   - Wait for the application to build(will take a few minutes the first time)
+     - Build the application(will take a few minutes)
    - Open your web browser and go to http://localhost:5000
 ## Using the Application